 To see more about the pet-practical benefits of our furniture, including with cats as well as dogs, please go to www.comfy1.com/pet-resistant_sofas.htm .

 As the renovations are drawing to a close, nothing could help complete the picture better than sofas from Comfy 1.
 (But don't wait until that time before placing your order.)
-Shown here are two Virginia model sofas just delivered to a fraternity at the University of Virginia at Charlottesville, ordered in one of our extra-heavy-duty fabrics, with vinyl inner covers to protect against spills.
+Shown here are two Virginia model sofas just delivered to the Theta Chi house at the University of Virginia at Charlottesville, ordered in one of our extra-heavy-duty fabrics, with vinyl inner covers to protect against spills.
 If you look closely at the front of the seat on the far left, you'll see some of the minor wrinkles that are an inevitable part of having the vinyl inner covers.
 Something else that is inevitable is slower passage of air in and out of those cushions when sitting down and getting up, which gives them a firmer initial feel than cushions without the inner casings.

 At right: Our California model sofas in the drivers' lounge at the Montgomery County (MD) RideOn bus depot, after about five years of 24/7/365 use, with 300-lb drivers among the many steady users.
 We must acknowledge that a little straightening up was done before shooting this picture.
 (In addition to loose, reversible cushions as shown, we also offer cushioning that is fixed in place.)